Newborn Sleeping Schedule – Everything To Know About Newborn Sleep

 It differs to parents, though.
 Parents are a whole different species when it comes to sleep.
 Rule of thumb: If you cannot sacrifice 8 hours of sleep during the night, then you’re not cut off to parenting just yet.
 Every mom and dad knows that being a new parent is the true meaning of sleep deprivation.
 Trust me, I know.
 I had a baby who literally wakes up every hour and just won’t agree to any trick I try to learn off books and websites.
-There are some things, though, that I can share to you which are generally basic even though newborn sleep is a very complex topic.
-Like adults, there is such a thing as newborn sleeping schedule.
+There are some things, though, that I can share with you which are generally basic even though newborn sleep is a very complex topic.
+Like adults, there is such a thing as a newborn sleeping schedule.
 The sleep cycle applies to every age, though a little different through stages.
 Let me show you how.

 Sleeping cycles applies to just about anyone.
 Normal sleeping involves two cycles:

-Light sleep is literally what is sounds like, you are lightly asleep.
+Light sleep is literally what it sounds like, you are lightly asleep.
 During this stage, you easily wake up just by noises and movements.
 This is also the stage where you dream.
 Deep sleep, however, is more complex.
-80% of our sleep is deep sleep.
+80% of our sleep is a deep sleep.
 It is the stage where you are really beginning to rest and recharge your batteries.
-It is the stage of growth, healing and development.
+It is the stage of growth, healing, and development.
 Some people are very hard to be awoken during this stage.
 If they are, they will feel tired and drowsy.